chandrika3105/ML2021chatbot_javascript/README.md

 # ML2021chatbot_javascript
 chatbot spells a word entered by user(Text-to-Audio)

-## Ojective of my chatbot :
+## Objective of my chatbot :

   - Name of my ChatBot is  _**JACOB.**_

   - It is designed to spell the word enter by user.

-  - We dont know how to spell some words properly so in that case my chatbot helps you to pronounce correctly.
+  - _**We dont know how to spell some words properly so in that case my chatbot helps you to pronounce correctly.**_

   - It also greets the user.